yoember/yoember.github.io/index.md

 })
 //...
 ```
-So, we will use this new syntax. `Ember.computed()` could have more parameters.
-First parameters are always those variables/properties in string format, what we would like to use inside our function.
+So, we will use this new syntax. `Ember.computed()` can have more parameters.
+The first parameters are always variables/properties in string format; what we would like to use inside our function.
 The last parameter is a `function()`.
-Inside in this function we will have access to the properties with `this.get()`.
+Inside this function we will have access to the properties with `this.get()`.
 In Ember.js we read properties with `this.get('propertyName')` and update properties with `this.set('propertyName', newValue)`.

-Back to our project, and let's play with these new features.
+Back to our project--let's play with these new features.

 Let's update our html code with input component syntax and add a `value` to our email input box.